-4. How Consortia May be Used
+4. How Consortia May be Used (not applicable under this FOA)

 INCORPORATED CONSORTIA

 Incorporated consortia, which may include domestic and/or foreign entities, are eligible to apply for funding as a prime recipient (lead organization) or subrecipient (team member).

 Each incorporated consortium must have an internal governance structure and a written set of internal rules.
 Upon request, the consortium must provide a written description of its internal governance structure and its internal rules to the DOE Contracting Officer.
 There is no requirement that subawards be formalized into incorporated consortia.